 This is a busy site with lots of text and information, but it’s still easy to use, and the booking/checkout process is well designed.

 I like the use of inline validation which confirms that fields have been completed correctly or attempts to correct as users go on.
 This means that error messaging is shown at the point where correction is needed, making it easier for users to fix any typos.

 Also, it knows that users sometimes make certain mistakes on email addresses and suggests a quick fix.

 There’s a lot of information here, but much of it is useful.
 Reminders of booking dates, what’s included, and total cost helps to reassure customers, while microcopy is used to guide users through forms and explain why certain fields are required.

 Booking.com is big on the use of social proof to persuade and reassure customers, and it continues this into checkout.
 While the meat of the form is on the right, messaging on the left shows quotes from positive reviews, key selling points such as local landmarks, while the red urgency message warns of limited supply in the area.

 The copy around the form fields helps here, and acts to reassure customers.
 For example, users are told that their card won’t be charged and is just needed to guarantee the booking.
 Copy like this can be very effective at persuading people to complete checkout.

 This isn’t as clean as Made.com and the other examples here, but it’s the result of extensive testing and optimisation and if a feature is on there, there’s a reason for it.

-I think these suggested checkouts all work well, and suit the brands in question.
-In at least three of the examples, they are the results of testing and optimisation work, which is the way to do it.
+I think these suggested checkouts all work well and suit the brands in question.
+In at least three of the examples, they are the results of testing and optimization work, which is the way to do it.